 \subsection{Transfer matrix}

-The core tensor $X$ of each iTR defines a special matrix called \emph{transfer matrix}, which plays a key role in many operations performed on the corresponding iTR, e.g., in the Rayleigh quotient and the residual calculations.
+The core tensor $X$ of an iTR defines a special matrix called the \emph{transfer matrix}, which plays a key role in many operations performed on the iTR, including Rayleigh quotient and residual calculations.

-\begin{definition}[Transfer matrix] Let $\bfx$ be an iTR as defined in \defref{def:iTR}.
+\begin{definition}[Transfer matrix] Let $\bfx$ be an iTR as in \defref{def:iTR}.
 Then we define the transfer matrix $T_X$ associated with $\bfx$ as the $r^2 \times r^2$ matrix

 where $X(i)$ is the $i$th slice of $X$. \end{definition}